NickZward/Personal-Projects/README.md

 Throughout the project, my SQL and dashboarding skills were put to the test.
 I had to create a relational database with multiple tables and set up relationships between them, ensuring data integrity and accuracy.
 I also had to write SQL queries to extract and manipulate data, as well as create visually appealing and informative dashboards to present this data in a clear and concise manner.
 Overall, this project provided me with valuable experience in database design and management, SQL programming, and dashboarding, which I can apply to future projects and career opportunities.

 [Link to Project](https://github.com/NickZward/Personal-Projects/blob/main/The%20Pizza%20Project/README.md)

+# Project 5: Covid 19 Vaccine Tracker:
+The COVID-19 pandemic has affected people all over the world, and one of the most important ways to combat it, is through vaccinations.
+To monitor the progress of the global vaccination program, I decided to make a dashboard using Tableau.
+The main goal of the dashboard was to showcase my Tableau skills and my ability to translate data into a comprehensive dashboard.

+The dashboard displays critical information on the vaccination program's progress worldwide.
+It provides a quick overview of the share of the world population that has not been vaccinated, partially vaccinated, and fully vaccinated.
+The dashboard includes a stacked bar chart that compares the number of people who are partially vaccinated to those who are fully vaccinated, providing an easy-to-understand visual representation of the data.

+Another crucial feature of the dashboard is an interactive world map that shows the percentage of people with at least one dose of the COVID-19 vaccine.
+Users can interact with the map to explore the data for specific countries or regions.
+Additionally, a line chart shows the number of vaccines administered daily, which can help track trends in vaccine distribution.

+Finally, the dashboard investigates the correlation between a country's GDP per capita and its vaccination rates.
+It provides a clear understanding of whether wealthier countries have more success in vaccinating their populations than poorer countries.

+In summary, the COVID vaccine tracker dashboard is an excellent tool for monitoring the progress of the global vaccination program.
+It provides critical information to help track the effectiveness of the program and identify areas that need improvement.
+The dashboard's various features make it an interactive and user-friendly tool that can be useful for healthcare professionals, policymakers, and the general public.

+[Link to Project]